weipin/Cycles/docs/send_request.rst

 Send JSON request
 -----------------

 It's common to send request with JSON content.
-To POST such requests through convenient methods, you need to do two things:
+To POST (or other methods) such requests through convenient methods, you need to do two things:

 * Prepare a collection object (normally a NSDictionary) and pass the object as parameter `requestObject`.